Lot Data Primer · May 20, 2026 · 4 min read

 What the ratio actually measures

-GHK-Cu, the textbook copper-bound tripeptide, is a 1:1 complex: one molecule of Gly-His-Lys coordinates one Cu(II) ion through the imidazole nitrogen of histidine and two backbone amide nitrogens, forming a roughly square-planar tetraamine field around the metal.
+GHK-Cu, the textbook copper-bound tripeptide, is a 1:1 complex: one molecule of Gly-His-Lys coordinates one Cu(II) ion through three nitrogen donors — the imidazole nitrogen of histidine, the N-terminal amine, and a deprotonated backbone amide nitrogen — together with a carboxylate oxygen, forming a roughly square-planar 3N+O field around the metal.
 The Cu²⁺ : peptide molar ratio is, simply, how many copper ions per peptide molecule in the finished powder.
 The theoretical value is 1.00; well-coordinated commercial lots cluster between 0.95 and 1.05.

 AHK-Cu (Ala-His-Lys-Cu) follows the same 1:1 stoichiometry; Cu-Carnosine and Cu-Glutathione have their own coordination geometries but the same principle applies — there is a target molar ratio dictated by the chemistry, and real lots sit within a documented tolerance band around it.